 One of those regrets is not being able to live a life that is true to oneself.
 So the big question is, how can we help our patients to do that and start living an authentic life right now.

 In order to live a life true to oneself, we need to know what our values are and the priority of those values.
 What are the qualities and the type of life that we want to create, and can we get very clear on that?
-What will that look like?
+What does that look like?

 What are our values around our work and career?